abtonmoy/ai_hackathon_calhacks/README.md

+# ROBO JAB

-# Human jab → Unitree G1 jab policy
+## Human jab → Unitree G1 jab policy

-Hack Berkeley / Ultimate Bots Physical-AI hack.
+AI Hackathon 2026 UC Berkeley / Ultimate Bots Physical-AI hack.
 The pipeline takes a phone video of a person throwing a jab and produces a trained, deployable motion-tracking policy for a real 29-DoF Unitree G1.
 Capture is markerless, training runs in sim, and the output is an ONNX policy the robot can run.

 ![Pipeline: phone video → markerless mocap → G1 reference → trained policy](assets/pipeline_filmstrip.gif)

-*Reading the strip left → right: the raw phone video of a human jab; the markerless mocap (GVHMR) that extracts the 3D motion; that motion retargeted onto the G1, which becomes the CSV the model trains on; and the trained G1 policy executing the jab in sim.
-One of about 120 clips in the dataset.*
+_Reading the strip left → right: the raw phone video of a human jab; the markerless mocap (GVHMR) that extracts the 3D motion; that motion retargeted onto the G1, which becomes the CSV the model trains on; and the trained G1 policy executing the jab in sim.
+One of about 120 clips in the dataset._

 ## Architecture